The jwt vmod allows for the manipulation, creation, and verification of JWT and JWS tokens.

 ECDSA key.
 Care must be taken when using HMAC keys (secrets) that are

-and MUST NOT be passed as simple ascii strings.
+and MUST NOT be passed as simple ASCII strings.
 Passing HMAC binary secrets

 as simple strings can cause a truncated secret to be used to generate a